libertyernie/CrosspostSharp/README.md

 ---------------

 Use the Tools menu to add and remove accounts.
-Multiple accounts per site are supported on all sites except DeviantArt and Sta.sh.
+Multiple accounts per site are supported on all sites except DeviantArt / Sta.sh.

 * DeviantArt / Sta.sh
+* Flickr
 * FurAffinity (read-only)
 * Furry Network
 * Inkbunny